 Who this program is for

-- Preparing for a senior counsel or General Counsel position.
+- preparing for a General Counsel role

 This program is not about adding more legal knowledge.
 It is about developing the capability to contribute to business decisions, influence outcomes, and operate as a trusted partner at the executive table.